-The Fund's Actuary, Hymans Robertson, has calculated the contribution rate using the Projected Unit Method.
+The Fund's actuary, Hymans Robertson, has calculated the contribution rate using the Projected Unit Method.
 This assesses the cost of benefits (as a percentage of pay) accruing to existing members during the year following the valuation, allowing for future salary increases.
-The resulting rate is adjusted to recover the past service deficit over twenty-two years, as noted above.
-The principal 2013 valuation report assumptions which will inform the contributions rate from 1 April 2014 were:
+The resulting rate is adjusted to recover the past service deficit over twenty years.
+The principal 2013 valuation report assumptions which informed the contributions rate from 1 April 2014 were:

-Financial Assumptions 2013
+Financial Assumptions based on 2013 Valuation Report